 Dyson Ball Animal 2 Review

-Pros: Good with carpets and hard floors, nimble, fantastic at picking up pet hair
+Pros: Good on carpets & hard floors, nimble, tough on pet hair

 Compare to Similar Products